neelriyer/SQL-Ass1/README.md

-# UNSW Database Systems assignment
+# Database Systems Assignment 1
 The aims of this assignment were to:

 - formulate SQL queries